Claud Cockburn: World War II

-Postwar
+Post-war activities

 In 1947, Cockburn moved to Ireland and lived at Ardmore, County Waterford.
 He continued to contribute to newspapers and journals, including a weekly column for The Irish Times.
 There he famously stated, "Wherever there is a stink in international affairs, you will find that Henry Kissinger has recently visited".

 Among his novels were Beat the Devil (originally under the pseudonym James Helvick), The Horses, Ballantyne's Folly, and Jericho Road.
 Beat the Devil was made into a film in 1953 by the director John Huston, who paid Cockburn £3,000 for the rights to the book and screenplay.
 Cockburn collaborated with Huston on the early drafts of the script, but the credit went to Truman Capote.
 The title was later used by Cockburn's son Alexander for his regular column in The Nation.
+He also wrote Mr. Mintoff Comes to Ireland.
+The book was published in 1975 but set in 1980 when Dom Mintoff was Malta's Prime Minister and leader of the Malta Labour Party.
+The cover description describes it as a "shrewd assessment of how a small independent nation may best stand up to the so-called Great Powers".

-He published Bestseller, an exploration of English popular fiction, Aspects of English History (1957), The Devil's Decade (1973), his history of the 1930s and Union Power (1976).
+He published nonfiction works such as Aspects of English History (1957), Bestseller (1972), The Devil's Decade (1973), and Union Power (1976); as well as a number of autobiographical works.
 His first volume of memoirs was published as In Time of Trouble (1956) in the United Kingdom and as A Discord of Trumpets in the United States.
 It was followed by Crossing the Line (1958), and A View from the West (1961).
-Revised, they were published by Penguin as I, Claud... in 1967.
+Revised, they were published by Penguin as I, Claud in 1967.
 Again revised and shortened, with a new chapter, they were republished as Cockburn Sums Up shortly before he died.

-He also wrote Mr. Mintoff Comes to Ireland.
-The book was published in 1975 but set in 1980 when Dom Mintoff was Malta's Prime Minister and leader of the Malta Labour Party.
-The cover description describes it as a "shrewd assessment of how a small independent nation may best stand up to the so-called Great Powers".
+Cockburn in Spain: Despatches from the Spanish Civil War was published posthumously.
+Cockburn also contributed to various periodicals including Punch Magazine, Private Eye, and The Irish Times.

+Cockburn died on 15 December 1981 at St. Finbarr's Hospital in Cork, Ireland at the age of 77.

 Personal life

-Marriages

-Claud Cockburn married twice, and all of his wives and partners were also journalists.